Paragonimus westermani

 Paragonimus westermani (Japanese lung fluke or oriental lung fluke) is the most common species of lung fluke that infects humans, causing paragonimiasis.
 Human infections are most common in eastern Asia and in South America.
 Paragonimiasis may present as a sub-acute to chronic inflammatory disease of the lung.
-It was discovered by Coenraad Kerbert (1849–1927) in 1878.
+It was discovered by Dutch zoologist Coenraad Kerbert in 1878.

 Causative agent

 More than 30 species of trematodes (flukes) of the genus Paragonimus have been reported to infect animals and humans.
 Among the more than 10 species reported to infect humans, the most common is Paragonimus westermani, the oriental lung fluke.

 Morphology

 In size, shape, and color, Paragonimus westermani resembles a coffee bean when alive.
 Adult worms are 7.5 mm to 12 mm long and 4 mm to 6 mm wide.
 The thickness ranges from 3.5 mm to 5 mm.
 The skin of the worm (tegument) is thickly covered with scalelike spines.
 The oral and ventral suckers are similar in size, with the latter placed slightly pre-equatorially.
 The excretory bladder extends from the posterior end to the pharynx.
 The lobed testes are adjacent from each other located at the posterior end, and the lobed ovaries are off-centered near the center of the worm (slightly postacetabular).
 The uterus is located in a tight coil to the right of the acetabulum, which is connected to the vas deferens.
 The vitelline glands, which produce the yolk for the eggs, are widespread in the lateral field from the pharynx to the posterior end.
 Inspection of the tegumental spines and shape of the metacercariae may distinguish between the 30-odd species of Paragonimus spp. but the distinction is sufficiently difficult to justify suspicion that many of the described species are synonyms.